VineethaJNV/NomadicOdyssey-Journey-to-the-unknown-Full-Stack-Web-Application-/README.md

 **Middleware Implementation:**
 The application leverages middleware functions such as pre and post middlewares to execute code at different stages of the request-response cycle, enabling seamless processing of data.
 Middleware functions play a key role in enhancing code modularity and maintainability.

+***Authentication and Authorization***
+ Implemented user authentication and authorization using the Passport npm package, ensuring secure access control for reviews and travel listings.